Temasys/SkylinkSDK-iOS-Sample/README.md

 *This sample application and its code is intended to demonstrate to developers usage samples of the Temasys's SkylinkSDK for iOS.*
 > To use this sample app, you need to **get you API key** at http://developer.temasys.com.sg/register

-This App has 5 distinct view controllers, each of them demonstrate how to build the following features:
+This App has 6 distinct view controllers, each of them demonstrate how to build the following features:

 - One to one video call
 - Multi party video call
 - Multi party audio call
 - Chatroom and custom messages
 - File transfers
+- Data transfer

 **SkylinkSDK for iOS documentation:** http://skylink.io/ios/